hollyfgibbons/ANU-MAE-thesis-template/README.md

 ---

-## Setting up Zotero integration
+## Setting up reference integration

-This step will allow you to instantly cite references as you start writing in your chapters.
-I have outlined two options to set up integration with Zotero.
-I do not recommend using the automatic integration between Zotero and Overleaf because the data is much harder to format.
+For referencing in LaTex I suggest using a reference management software such as Zotero.
+I have outlined two options for setting up reference integration with Zotero.

+If you are using Overleaf, I do not suggest using the automated integration with Zotero because the imported reference data cannot be edited and is harder to format.

 ### Option A: One-time export
 1. In Zotero, select your library or a collection